bareos/bareos/docs/manuals/source/DocumentationStyleGuide/SpecificFormatting.rst

 Unix Commmand Prompt
 ~~~~~~~~~~~~~~~~~~~~

-Unix command prompts should look identical thoughout the documentation.
+Unix command prompts should look identical throughout the documentation.
 Normally, we assume a root console on Linux: ``root@host:~#``\ .
 Mind a space after the ``#``.

 If no specific user is required, we use the username **user**.